Minneapolis–Saint Paul: European settlement

 The first European settlement in the region was near what is now the town of Stillwater, Minnesota, about 20 mi from downtown Saint Paul and on the western bank of the St. Croix River, which forms the border of central Minnesota and Wisconsin.
 Another settlement that fueled early interest in the area was the outpost at Fort Snelling, which was constructed from 1820 to 1825 at the confluence of the Minnesota River and the Mississippi River.

 The Fort Snelling military reservation bordered both sides of the river up to Saint Anthony Falls.
 The town of Saint Anthony grew just outside the reservation on the river's east side.
 For several years, the only European resident to live on the west bank of the river was Colonel John H. Stevens, who operated a ferry service across the river.
 When the military reservation was reduced in size, settlers quickly moved to the land, creating the new village of Minneapolis.
 The town grew, with Minneapolis and Saint Anthony eventually merging.
 On the eastern side of the Mississippi, a few villages such as Pig's Eye and Lambert's Landing grew to become Saint Paul.

+2025-2026

+Operation Metro Surge, a Department of Homeland Security operation involving the US Immigration and Customs Enforcement (ICE) and US Customs and Border Protection, began in December 2025, focused on detaining and deporting undocumented immigrants.
+Initially targeting Minneapolis and Saint Paul, between 2,000 and 3,000 agents deployed in the state.
+Grassroots activists took trainings to observe and record ICE actions.
+In January 2026, ICE officers killed Renée Good in Minneapolis; later in the month, Border Patrol agents killed Alex Pretti.
+Tens of thousands engaged in mostly peaceful protests.
+Legal challenges were filed to stop the large-scale deployment of ICE agents.

+Following the events of Operation Metro Surge, the people of the Twin Cities received a Profile in Courage Award for their efforts to defend the human rights of their neighbors and immigrant communities.
+Imam Yusuf Abdulle, Natalie Ehret, Carolina Ortiz, and Zena Stenvik represented the people of the Twin Cities during the award ceremony, held in Boston on May 31, 2026.